pydicom/dicom-validator/README.md

 Currently available:

-* `get_dcm_specs` gets the DICOM specs of the wanted version from the official site.
-* `write_dcm_specs` extracts the needed information and writes it back in json format.
+* `get_dcm_specs` gets the DICOM specs of the wanted version from the official site and writes parts needed for the tool back in json format.
-* `validate_iods` uses that information to check DICOM files for correct attributes
+* `validate_iods` uses that information to check DICOM files for correct attributes.

 Installation:
 `pip install git+https://github.com/mrbean-bremen/dcm-spec-tools@master` (Linux)